ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Attacker Accessory Disablement (Accessory, Finding)

-An Attacker might intentionally disable their Location-tracking Tag to make it harder for a Victim to detect and/or locate the Tag.
+An Attacker might intentionally disable their Location-tracking Tag to make it harder for a Target to detect and/or locate the Tag.
 This could be done periodically or permanently and either remotely or using a [physical Device](https://undetecTag.com/products/undetecTag).

-The likelihood is medium, as this attack is relatively easy to perform using commercially available tools, but it still requires some Attacker awareness of the Victim’s actions (e.g., an ongoing search).
+The likelihood is medium, as this attack is relatively easy to perform using commercially available tools, but it still requires some Attacker awareness of the Target’s actions (e.g., an ongoing search).
 The impact is medium as the Tag can still be detected and physically located, though it may be more difficult to do so.
 The risk level is medium.
 The impact of this attack can be partially mitigated by minimizing the time needed to detect Unwanted Tracking and maintaining the same identifier on reset.

-### Tracking Using Victim's Own Tag (Network)
+### Tracking Using Target's Own Tag (Network)

-Attackers with access to a Victim’s account, either through password reuse, phishing, social engineering, or credential theft, can exploit DULT’s Ownership model by using the Victim’s own Tag to monitor their location.
-Since the Tag is registered to the Victim, the system assumes the user is the legitimate Owner and suppresses any Unwanted Tracking alerts.
-This creates a significant blind spot, as the Victim is effectively tracked by their own Tag without any warning.
+Attackers with access to a Target’s account, either through password reuse, phishing, social engineering, or credential theft, can exploit DULT’s Ownership model by using the Target’s own Tag to monitor their location.
+Since the Tag is registered to the Target, the system assumes the user is the legitimate Owner and suppresses any Unwanted Tracking alerts.
+This creates a significant blind spot, as the Target is effectively tracked by their own Tag without any warning.

 This threat differs from impersonation or replay attacks (see {{impersonation-attack-tag-accessory-finding-network}} and {{replay-attack-accessory-network}}) because it does not rely on breaking cryptographic protections or evading detection algorithms.
 Instead, it leverages the legitimate trust relationship encoded in the protocol.
 The impact of this attack is high, as it results in silent tracking with no alert mechanism.
 The likelihood is medium, as account compromise is a relatively common occurrence in real-world settings, though it still requires some Attacker effort or opportunity.
 Overall, the risk level is high due to the complete circumvention of core notification systems.

 Partial mitigation may be possible through account activity monitoring, anomaly detection (e.g., login from unfamiliar location or Device), and notifications of significant account events (such as Tag access or Tag movement linked to a different Device).
 However, these features depend on Platform implementation and may not be uniformly enforced.

-### Disabling Victim Tag Detection (Network)
+### Disabling Target Tag Detection (Network)

-An Attacker might intentionally disable passive Unwanted Tracking detection on a Victim's Device.
+An Attacker might intentionally disable passive Unwanted Tracking detection on a Target's Device.

-The impact of this attack is high as it would prevent the Victim from being notified about possible Unwanted Tracking.
-The likelihood is medium, as executing this attack requires the Attacker to physically or remotely alter settings on the Victim’s Device, which involves moderate effort and access.
+The impact of this attack is high as it would prevent the Target from being notified about possible Unwanted Tracking.
+The likelihood is medium, as executing this attack requires the Attacker to physically or remotely alter settings on the Target’s Device, which involves moderate effort and access.
 The risk level is medium.
-This attack can be partially mitigated by notifying Victims of potential location tracking using other means e.g. sounds or haptics on Location-tracking Tags.
+This attack can be partially mitigated by notifying Targets of potential location tracking using other means e.g. sounds or haptics on Location-tracking Tags.

-### Disabling Victim Tag (Accessory, Network)
+### Disabling Target Tag (Accessory, Network)

-An Attacker might intentionally disable a Victim's Tag as a form of harassment.
-This could be done with physical access to the Tag, using a Victim's own Device to disable the Tag, or with remote access to disable the Tag via the Crowdsourced Network.
+An Attacker might intentionally disable a Target's Tag as a form of harassment.
+This could be done with physical access to the Tag, using a Target's own Device to disable the Tag, or with remote access to disable the Tag via the Crowdsourced Network.
 The impact of this attack is medium as it is a nuisance but most likely does not involve a security threat, unless the Tag is being used to track a valuable item or child.
-The likelihood is medium, as executing the attack requires access to the Victim’s Tag, Device, or account, which involves a moderate level of access or effort.
+The likelihood is medium, as executing the attack requires access to the Target’s Tag, Device, or account, which involves a moderate level of access or effort.
 The risk level is therefore medium.
 Physical disablement of a Tag cannot be mitigated, but other forms of disablement may be mitigated by notifying users that a change has been made on their account, similar to suspicious login notifications.

 ### Impersonation Attack (Tag; Accessory, Finding, Network)